-Nine or ten years ago, I was working as a lawyer and hardly what anyone would call a crafty person.
+Nine or ten years ago, I was working 12-hour days as a professional and felt I had no time in my life for crafting.
 Then life took its turns, and when I became pregnant, maternal hormones came rushing in along with knitting needles and yarn, embroidery hoops and thread, later followed by dyes of many hues, sewing machines, sergers and piles of gorgeous fabrics.

 My first knitting project ever was a knitted pony for the baby in my burgeoning belly.
 I checked KNITTING FOR KIDS! out of the library with mild to moderate embarrassment and set to creating this lovely, soft toy, handmade with love.

 No, not that one.
 That's the second knit pony I ever made.
 The first one is this one, here:

 It doesn't make sense to me now, but somehow the definition of "row' confused me, and I wound up with balloon-animal stubs instead of lean and coltish pony legs.
 Then when it came time to cast on additional stitches to make the pony's head, I didn't realize it made such a lot of difference if you were on an odd row or even row at the time.
 I was nearly done with the head when I realized it was backward.
 My husband laughed and suggested I leave it that way.
 In an uncharacteristic moment of putting aside perfectionism, I kept knitting along, creating Retro, the Wrongway Pony.